steouzh/BA_Thesis_Staffa/README.md

 | `ibf_data.xlsx` | IBF descriptors (Insight-Benefit-Feature) | Geberit AG (internal) |
 | `gold_standards.xlsx` | Human-written reference texts for evaluation (optional) | Geberit AG (internal) |

-`ibf_data.xlsx` and `gold_standards.xlsx` are not included in the repository as these are confidential company data.
+> **Note:** `ibf_data.xlsx` and `gold_standards.xlsx` are not included in the repository as these are confidential company data.
-The pipeline runs without these files, but results may be worse as the model won't have access to curated Insight-Benefit-Feature messaging or reference texts for evaluation.
+> **Note:** The pipeline runs without these files, but results may be worse as the model won't have access to curated Insight-Benefit-Feature messaging or reference texts for evaluation.
 ---

 ## How to Run